-Fields of Study: ?
+Fields of Study: Humanities, Social Sciences, Sciences

 Global Start in Sicily offers a unique range of courses developed by local experts.
-The program courses are an immersive academic experience for UC students, using the Mediterranean city of Sicily as the classroom.
+The program courses are an immersive academic experience for UC students, using the Mediterranean city of Syracuse as the classroom.
 You will learn about the local culture with Italian language and culture courses, in addition to studies in psychology, migration, and climate change.
 Each class includes local excursions that allow you to explore this unique region of the world interactively.

 Unique study opportunities